Framework for Diversity, Equity and Inclusion

 Communications

 We believe clear, consistent, open communication is essential for a healthy and productive organizational culture.
-We will communicate regularly about our diversity progress, share experiences and best practices.
+We communicate regularly about our diversity progress, share experiences and best practices.

 Measuring progress

-Goals and tactics
+Goals and approaches

 Employees